Did they jump or were they pushed?

 The seemingly agreed upon bump in the road is “exclusivity.”
 Spotify wants the Obamas to themselves, while Higher Ground wants future podcasts to be simultaneously released on multiple platforms for greater exposure.
 So much for that exclusivity premium.

+Moving along, Bloomberg says that Higher Ground is already in negotiations with other podcast outlets, including Amazon (Audible) and iHeartMedia.
 It adds that the Obamas only want a limited run of episodes featuring them, e.g. eight, in any upcoming deal.

 Barack Obama’s Spotify podcast was an eight-show chat series with Bruce Springsteen, “Renegades: Born in the USA,” that debuted episodes February through April 2021.

 Nine shows of “The Michelle Obama Podcast” appeared July through September 2020, while an extra one, a lengthy promo for “Renegades: Born in the USA,” debuted in April 2021.
 The podcasts were a mix of the former First Lady speaking with friends or celebrities about casual and serious topics.